 The OMEGA Sailing Bracelet I have is rubber, so we're speaking of that model when we refer to it.
-Yet, we want to bring the other options to your attention as well.
+Yet, we also want to bring the other options to your attention.

 To be more specific, the sailing bracelet I have is stainless steel and blue rubber.
-(We would describe it as a cobalt blue.
-Or dare we say, close to an Yves Klein Blue, if you are familiar with the artist!
+(We would describe it as cobalt blue.
+Or, dare we say, close to an Yves Klein blue, if you are familiar with the artist!
 A personal favorite of mine.)

 It is brilliant and eye-catching and matches mostly anything.
 Blue isn't “neutral” in the sense of colors like brown, black, or grey, but it is in the sense that it looks fabulous with most outfits.
 (Kind of like how denim blue jeans match anything.)